 The capstone project for the BA in International Relations, this module provides students with the opportunity to produce an independent piece of research under supervision that examines a specific and substantial intellectual problem in depth, making use of approaches, techniques and methods acquired elsewhere in the course.
 Planning for the Final Year Project will commence in the module INS202 International Relations Research Methods and research will start during the first semester of the final year of study, when students will usually study abroad.
 The Final Year Project provides the experience of being engaged in library research and fieldwork that leads to an individually produced dissertation.

 The Final Year Project is designed for students to develop a piece of independent research under the guidance of a supervisor.
 While the work concludes in Semester 2 of the final year of study, preparation for research commences in Semester 2 of Year 3 in INS202 International Relations Research Methods where a research proposal is first formulated.
 During Semester 1 of the final year of study, students studying abroad have the opportunity to conduct some of the library research and fieldwork leading to the final dissertation in their host country.
 Students who do not study abroad will conduct research and fieldwork based at XJTLU.
 In Semester 2 of Year 4 students complete all library research and fieldwork, all of which lead to the delivery of a dissertation by year’s end.
 Each student is assigned a specific supervisor at the start of the Final Year Project.
-In Year 4, students are provided seminars and tutorials with further guidance on research and dissertation writing as well as an opportunity to present and discuss their work in progress.
+In Year 4, students are provided seminars and tutorials with further guidance on research and dissertation writing as well as an opportunity to discuss their work in progress.
 Based on an assessed report, student projects are reviewed midway during the year to monitor progress and provide formative feedback.
-Before students submit their dissertation, they deliver a presentation of their project to an audience of academic staff and fellow students.
-As part of this presentation, students are expected to respond to staff and student questions about their project.
 Students maintain regular contact with supervisors throughout the project to receive direction and advice as needed.